Stuck in Kabul

 Not just because policymakers have gotten it wrong about the root cause of terrorism, or the Euro; but also about Too Big To Fail, population policy, multiculturalism, a crippling environmentalism and Global Warming, to name a few.
 The financial, national security and educational systems of the world are in utter collapse because they are stuffed with lies, which even when they are shown to be obviously false suck up trillions of dollars in their pursuit.
 And nothing will turn the global elites from continuing their ruinous path until they have spent the last nickle and dime they can lay their hands on.

 The resolute reluctance by the American government to deal with reality in Afghanistan is not the exception to a rule; it is the rule.
+The rule of the big lie which infuses our military from top to bottom.
 I remember vividly the first time I experienced it in the military.
-Former Commandant of the Marine Crops General Krulak was the Commanding General in Quantico when I was an instructor at The Basic School.
-There was a new class on deck and the General had come to welcome them on day one of their 6-month course.
-The first thing he asked was who here thinks that a female is incapable of doing anything and everything a man can do?
-I almost had a heart attack when I saw some of my new Lt’s preparing to state the obvious there is no way the female gender of the species can physically compete with the male gender in any endeavor that requires strength, stamina, or endurance.
-Fortunately the good General had paused for only a second before concluding with because if you do I’ll dismiss you from our Corps this very afternoon (that may not be an exact quote but it is pretty close).
+Former Commandant of the Marine Crops General Krulak was then the Commanding General in Quantico, Virginia where I was an instructor at The Basic School.
+There was a new class of Lieutenants on deck and the General had come to welcome them on day one of their 6-month course.
+The first thing he asked was “who here thinks that a female is incapable of doing anything and everything a man can do”?
+I almost had a heart attack when I saw some of my new Lt’s preparing to state the obvious fact that there is no way the female gender of the species can physically compete with the male gender in any endeavor that requires strength, stamina, or endurance.
+Fortunately the good General had paused for only a second before concluding with this warning “because if you do I’ll dismiss you from our Corps this very afternoon” (that may not be an exact quote but it’s close).

 What can you say when confronted with such stupidity?
 I don’t know – I know the Helmand Province is unnaturally free of IED’s and SAF attacks this past week.
 If that trend keeps up it is safe to deduce that somebody on the Taliban side now understands the lie and have switched tactics in response.
 The Taliban once massed hundreds of fighters to go after small outposts in the mountains or the British in Helmand Province.
 They can’t do that now without becoming a HIMAR magnet so going to ground, keeping minor pressure on ISAF with IED’s and shoot and scoot attacks while simultaneously running what appears to be a most competent assassination campaign targeting Afghan officials is a good call.
 The hit on Rabbani was a most impressive operation and nobody here thinks he’s the last senior government official on the Taliban JPEL.